mediaexplorer74/PlatformerMini/README.md

-# PlatformerMini v1.0.x - ai branch ("uwp ai dev")
+# PlatformerMini v1.1.1 - dev branch

 ## About
 This is my experiment to improve Monolith Engine via my experimental PlatformMini UWP app for W10M Astoria :)